Talibon: Ecotourism

-The winding Ipil River is another area that has to be promoted for boating, kayaking, and other activities such as fishing, swimming, and the gathering of shells and mollusks that abound in the area.
-Going inland from the river, one will see wild ducks, herons, and egrets; and in San Isidro, a mangrove area has become the dwelling place of monkeys.
-Another attraction is the centuries-old piyapi trees growing abundantly in the area.
+Other natural attractions include pristine islands like the Bongan sandbar, known for its expansive white sandy beach and clear waters, making it an ideal spot for swimming, snorkeling, and scuba diving.
+Additionally, the Ipil River offers opportunities for boating, kayaking, fishing, swimming, and shell gathering due to the abundant mollusks in the area.
+Inland from the river, visitors can observe wildlife such as wild ducks, herons, and egrets.
+In San Isidro, a mangrove area has become a habitat for monkeys.
+Another notable feature is the presence of centuries-old piyapi trees, which are abundant in the area.

 Education

 Almost every barangay in Talibon's vicinity has its public elementary school, making students, teachers, and parents alike have a sufficient array of choices.
 The same goes for secondary schools as it has an abundant selection to private and public education.

 Diocese of Talibon

 The diocese of Talibon comprises half of the civil province of Bohol.
+Talibon is the seat of the diocese of Talibon.
+It celebrates its feast on the last Saturday of May to honor the town patron, the Blessed Trinity.

 The territory, covered by the diocese of Talibon, extends from the town of Inabanga on the northwest, through Carmen in the interior, and down to Jagna on the southeast.
 Its inland boundary bisects the island northwest—southeast, with the other half of the island under the jurisdiction of the diocese of Tagbilaran.

 The first batch of missionaries to arrive were the Augustinian Recollects who came in 1565.
 When the Jesuits arrived in 1596 and reached the area of Talibon, they were surprised to discover that a Christian community already existed in the area, owing to the Spanish–Talibongnon intermarriages dating back to the 1520s.

 After the Jesuits came, the faith spread fast revolts in the country against Spain.
 Tamblot revolted in 1622.
 Although his success lasted only for six months, his revolt is recorded as the first unbeaten revolt in Philippine history.
 In 1744, Dagohoy revolted and gained independence for the island of Bohol for eighty years.

 On 8 November 1941, the Diocese of Tagbilaran was established and was given jurisdiction over the entire province of Bohol, separating it from Cebu, its mother diocese.
 On 9 January 1986, the new Diocese of Talibon was created, separating half of Bohol from the Diocese of Tagbilaran.
 Most Rev. Christian Vicente Fernandez Noel, D.D., was appointed as its first bishop in September 1986 and whose office he held until Pope Francis appointed Most Rev. Patrick Daniel Y. Parcon, D.D. on 6 June 2014 as its second bishop, and was eventually installed on 22 August 2014.

 To this day, there are 25 parishes in the diocese, ministered by 50 priests.
 There are also 35 religious sisters active in the running of 16 secondary Catholic schools.